adorsys/didcomm-mediator-rs/docs/arc42.md

 #### **Tech Stack**
 - **Programming Language:** Rust, chosen for its high performance, memory safety, and robust concurrency support, ensuring efficient and reliable message routing.
-- **Web Framework:** Actix-web, selected for its asynchronous capabilities, enabling scalable handling of concurrent DIDComm messages.
+- **Web Framework:** Axum, selected for its asynchronous capabilities, enabling scalable handling of concurrent DIDComm messages.
 - **Database:** MongoDB, a NoSQL database chosen for its:
   - **Scalability:** Seamlessly handles large volumes of data with horizontal scaling.
   - **Flexibility:** Supports dynamic schema for evolving DIDComm message formats.